omsf/joint-demo/script.md

 ground running for simple system.
 For starters, we'll show that with OpenFF it takes literal seconds to go from loading a molecule into RDKit to visualizing a simulation trajectory.

-Here we have an aspirin molecule in SDF, which we can load into RDKit and have a quick look at.
+Let's take the ligand which gave us the strongest dG molecule in SDF, ligand 3, which we can load into RDKit and have a quick look at.

-_show aspirin cell_
+_show ligand_3 cell_

 We need to load a force field; here I'll use a recent version in the Sage line, version 2.2.1.
 From here, it's a one-liner to prepare an OpenMM system and a little bit of boilerplate to get the simulation running.
 I've wrapped that